CIS192/website/src/pages/data_structures/index.md

 ## Objects

 Python is an object-oriented programming language, through and through.
 This means that all values such as integers, strings, and dictionaries are all considered objects to the Python interpreter.
-Defin
+Here, we'll be taking a look at how to define and work with [objects](https://docs.python.org/3.7/tutorial/classes.html#a-first-look-at-classes).

 ### Definition